-Key Message 9: Comprehensive FRM plans must be designed to address the full range of flood hazards faced by individual communities.
-Planning must begin with participatory decision-making processes that establish neighborhood-specific levels of acceptable future flood risk.
-To reduce risks from current levels, FRM tailored to each community will include combinations of structural and non-structural approaches, including NNBS, that are implemented in ways that reduce social vulnerability and are also synergistic with community histories, needs, and goals.
+Key Message 9: Comprehensive FRM plans must eventually be designed to mitigate the full range of flood risks faced by individual communities.
+While these plans are being developed, many neighborhoods remain at significant risk, especially to pluvial flooding.
+In the short term, FRM should focus on measures that reduce the impacts of floods - e.g. by making the city "safe to flood".
+In the long-term, FRM decisions should be based on sound science and participatory decision-making processes that establish neighborhood-specific levels of acceptable future flood risk.
+FRM tailored to each community will include combinations of structural and non-structural approaches, including NNBS, that are implemented in ways that reduce social vulnerability and are also synergistic with community histories, needs, and goals.